About the Sabbatical Program

 To achieve these goals, we must look to, work with, support, trust and amplify Black & Indigenous leadership and voices.
 Black & Indigenous leaders are tasked with developing solutions to the deeply entrenched racial, ethnic, gender and economic inequities in our society, while having to navigate these inequities daily.
 This work is exhausting.
 We risk losing these leaders to burnout if they don’t have the ability to periodically take time away to reflect and rejuvenate.
 With this understanding, and in partnership with justice centered philanthropy, we have developed the BIRF Sabbatical Program.

-Information about the Sabbatical Program
+Information about the Sabbatical Program:

-During the 2022-2023 year, the BIRF Sabbatical Program will support four Black & Indigenous leaders.
+During the 2024-2025 year, the BIRF Sabbatical Program will support four Black & Indigenous leaders.

 The sabbatical program will grant the host organization $25K to support salary, TA, and other organizational needs for the duration of the sabbatical.
+We will provide a directory of BIPOC consultants who have been vetted by BIPOC led social movement organizations.We will be available throughout the sabbatical period to provide movement infrastructure support for any new and/or emerging needs.

 Timeline: